saybeeali/Original-GS-Contracting/README.md

 The SQL database attached to this website is used to store customer information and daily work records.
 You can access and manage the database through the Django admin panel.

-## Contributing

-Contributions to improve this project are welcome!
-Feel free to open issues or submit pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Thank you for using and contributing to the Original GS Contracting website project!
+Thank you for checking out the Original GS Contracting website project!
 If you have any questions or need further assistance, please don't hesitate to reach out.